The Story of the Los Angeles Aqueduct

 Historical Notes

-This panoramic view shows the aqueduct settled into the Owens Valley landscape fifteen years after water first reached Los Angeles.
-What began as a massive construction effort had become a permanent part of the valley’s geography.
+This panoramic view shows the Los Angeles Aqueduct settled into the Owens Valley landscape fifteen years after water first reached Los Angeles.
+What began as one of the largest construction projects in the American West had become a permanent part of the valley’s geography.

-The aqueduct followed the natural contours of the land, relying on careful surveying and gravity flow rather than pumps.
+The aqueduct followed the natural contours of the land, relying almost entirely on gravity rather than pumps to move water south to Los Angeles.
 Its visibility across the valley made it both a symbol of engineering achievement and a reminder of water leaving the region.

 (1913)* – Portrait photographs of William Mulholland and Fred Eaton